chrishobcroft/lptOrderBookApp/README.md

 #### Use Case 4 - FAILURE

-Bob proposes a vote for the DAO to sell them `X` bonded LPT to for `Y` DAI, and deposits `Y` DAI
+- Bob proposes a vote for the DAO to sell them `X` bonded LPT to for `Y` DAI, and deposits `Y` DAI

-Bob withdraws `Y` DAI (Question 3, see below)
+- Bob withdraws `Y` DAI (Question 3, see below)

 #### Use Case 5 - FAILURE

-Bob proposes a vote for the DAO to sell them `X` bonded LPT to for `Y` DAI, and deposits `Y` DAI
+- Bob proposes a vote for the DAO to sell them `X` bonded LPT to for `Y` DAI, and deposits `Y` DAI

-The DAO votes No, and the `Y` DAI are released back to Alice.
+- The DAO votes No, and the `Y` DAI are released back to Bob.

 #### Use Case 6 - SUCCESS

 - Bob proposes a vote for the DAO to sell them `X` bonded LPT to for `Y` DAI, and deposits `Y` DAI

-- The DAO votes Yes which commits it to sell.
+- The DAO votes Yes, which commits it to sell.
 The app automatically unbonds `X` LPT.
 (See Question 1 below).

 - The unbonding period elapses.